-Regional hydrogeological characterisation studies in four coal basins in Queensland, South Australia and Victoria
+Regional hydrogeological characterisation of four coal basins in Queensland, South Australia and Victoria

-The increase in coal mining and coal seam gas (CSG) developments across many parts of eastern Australia during the past decade has led to widespread community concerns about the potential impacts of these activities on water resources.
-Comprehensive baseline knowledge of the regional hydrogeology and groundwater resources of Australia's coal-bearing geological basins is critical for understanding potential impacts on water resources and water-related assets that may be caused by any future CSG or coal mining developments.
+The increase in coal mining and coal seam gas (CSG) developments across many parts of eastern Australia since the early 2000s led to widespread community concerns about the potential impacts of these activities on water resources.
+Comprehensive baseline knowledge of the regional hydrogeology and groundwater resources of Australia's coal-bearing geological basins is critical for understanding potential impacts on water resources and water-related assets that may be caused by CSG or coal mining developments.

-Geoscience Australia has undertaken a desktop study to better understand the hydrogeology and groundwater resources of four priority coal-bearing basins.
-The geological basins that were the focus of this study are not initially part of the Australian Government's Bioregional Assessment Programme.
-The basins of interest for this project are the:
+Geoscience Australia completed a desktop study to improve scientific understanding of the hydrogeology and groundwater resources of four priority coal-bearing basins.
+The geological basins that were the focus of this study were not part of the Australian Government's Bioregional Assessment Program.
+The basins of interest for this project were the:

 - Laura Basin, Queensland